NETWAYS/gitlab-training/day1/04_Commits/03_Good_Commits.md

  * `git add` for all changes in a file
  * `git add -p` for interactive selection of changes in a file
 * `git commit <file1> <file2>`
-* Enable the verbose mode `-v` for the commit diff while editing
+* Enable the verbose mode `-v` to show the differences below the editor
 * `git commit` uses the `EDITOR` environment variable to detect your preferred editor

 ~~~SECTION:handouts~~~